paulross/pprune-concorde/README.md

 # pprune-concorde

-There is a [famous thread](http://www.pprune.org/tech-log/423988-concorde-question.html) on pprune.org by Concorde experts that gives an extradinary insight into that aircraft.
+There is a [famous thread](http://www.pprune.org/tech-log/423988-concorde-question.html) on pprune.org by Concorde experts that gives an extraordinary insight into that aircraft.
 This is a re-mix of that thread that organises it by subject matter.
 I hope that it will be easier to read and will spark further interest, and contributions, of that unique aircraft.

 Here is the result with the original posts organised into [all 144 subjects](https://paulross.github.io/pprune-concorde/docs/index.html)

 # How This was Done

-# Why?
-Please realise that this is a a fairly 'dumb' mechanical re-ordering of this Concorde thread.
+Realise that this is a a fairly 'dumb' mechanical re-ordering of this Concorde thread.
 My hope is that my work might lead to a much better grouping of Concorde knowledge and stories to be done by others.
-I feel that it important to retain this information and make it accessible to others.
+I feel that it important to retain this information and make it accessible to the widest possible audience.

 ## Concept

-The basic idea was to remove all the common English words from each post and the remaining words give some indication of the subject of the post.
-The posts could then automatically be reorganised by subject (maintaining the order of posts).
+The basic idea was to remove the 1000 most common English words from each post and the remaining words give some indication of the subject of the post.
+Since the posts have a large amount of technical terms and phrases these identify the subject without having to do any natural language processing.
+Once the subjects have been identified the posts could then automatically be reorganised by subject (maintaining the order of posts).

 ## Practice